-We partnered with the University of Texas to conduct a statewide study on human trafficking.
-Our groundbreaking research offered the first factual look inside the economic impact of human trafficking and shed light on the true scope of the issue.
+Our groundbreaking research offered a factual look inside the economic impact of human trafficking and shed light on the true scope of the issue.